IMPACT

 There are nearly 2,000 young people in foster care in Greater Boston and over 10,000 across Massachusetts.
 Young people in foster care enter the system through no fault of their own.
 After determining that they are not safe in their families of origin, the state begins a process to place young people in protective custody.
 For the young person, this typically means being removed from their families and communities, often without warning, with all of their belongings in a garbage bag.
 Once in the foster care system, young people face frequent disruptions in homes, schools, and communities, moving multiple times per year.
 With each move, young people can lose as many as four to six months of academic progress.
 Frequent changes in schools and communities also mean that youth in foster care are less likely to find natural mentors in their lives, like teachers or coaches.

-This experience of adversity combined with the absence of stable, committed adults in the lives of youth in foster care contribute to a higher risk for negative outcomes in adulthood:
+The experience of adversity combined with the absence of stable, committed adults in the lives of youth in foster care contribute to a higher risk for negative outcomes in adulthood:

 • 20% are incarcerated within two years of leaving foster care